Terrabdel/docker_doc/README.md

 $ docker rm -f container # -f forcing even the container is running

+# Volumes

-## Specify volumes
+## Mount volumes

-It serves to keep a folder from the machine synchronized with a folder in the container.\n
+It serves to keep a folder from the machine synchronized with a folder in the container.

 $ docker run -v local_directory_path:containter_directory_path

+## Volumes doc

+Usage:  docker volume COMMAND

+Manage volumes

+Commands:
+  create      Create a volume
+  inspect     Display detailed information on one or more volumes ls          List volumes prune       Remove all unused local volumes rm          Remove one or more volumes

+  ## Create volume

+  $ docker volume create volume_name

+  ## Inspect volume

+  $ docker volume inspect volume_name

+  ## Run Docker with a specified volume

+  $ docker run (-tid --name container_name -p xxxx:xxxx) --mount source=volume_name, target=containter_directory_path image_name

+  ## Delete a volume

+  $ docker volume rm volume_name (must be not used in a container)

+  # Environment variables

+  ## To-Do